 FAQs: What is Service Marketing?

-What is service marketing?
+What is the meaning of service marketing?

-Service marketing involves strategies and practices designed to promote and sell services rather than tangible products.
+The meaning of Service marketing involves strategies and practices designed to promote and sell services rather than tangible products.
 It focuses on aspects such as customer service, experience, and relationship management.

 Why is service marketing different from product marketing?